Trump campaign tells surrogates to paint Biden as 'the opposition' in coronavirus war

 "We want to make sure our surrogates are drawing a contrast between the President's effective leadership and Joe Biden's poor record and futile quest for relevance," he said in a statement.

-On the call, Murtaugh also advised surrogates to suggest that the January impeachment trial of Trump distracted from early efforts to respond to the emerging coronavirus — echoing an argument that Senate Majority Leader Mitch McConnell, R-Ky., and other Republicans have repeated this week.
+On the call, Murtaugh advised surrogates to suggest that Trump's impeachment trial in January distracted from early efforts to respond to the emerging coronavirus — echoing an argument that Senate Majority Leader Mitch McConnell, R-Ky., and other Republicans have repeated this week.

 "Remember that the Senate vote to acquit President Trump after the impeachment by the House didn't occur until near the end of the first week of February," Murtaugh said.
 "So all that time Democrats were fixated on impeachment and removal while the president was already working on the coronavirus."